jamielob/reloader/README.md

 ```
 Reloader.configure({
-	check: 'everyStart', //Check for new code every time the app starts
+	check: 'everyStart', // Check for new code every time the app starts
-	checkTimer: 3000,  //Wait 3 seconds to see if new code is available
+	checkTimer: 3000,  // Wait 3 seconds to see if new code is available
-	refresh: 'startAndResume', //Refresh to already downloaded code on both start and resume
+	refresh: 'startAndResume', // Refresh to already downloaded code on both start and resume
-	idleCutoff: 1000 * 60 * 10  //Wait 10 minutes before treating a resume as a start
+	idleCutoff: 1000 * 60 * 10  // Wait 10 minutes before treating a resume as a start
 });
 ```